anastasia-dragomanQA/api-testing-project-dummyjson/API_Test_Cases.md

 **Expected Result:**
 - Status code is 200 OK
 - Response contains category list
+- Response format is JSON
+- Response is a non-empty array
+- Each item in the array is a valid category (string)

 ## TC-API-005 Verify products can be retrieved by category